 Yes, the browser redirect virus is also known as browser hijacker.
 It targets Google and other search engines to redirect the user to fake and other infected websites.

 Most of the times, the redirected pages are bundled with a lot of advertisements.
 These ads usually persuade the users to pay something or give away their bank account details.
 Yes, they are certainly the browser hijacker.
 The primary function of these browser hijackers is to track the users’ activities and hack their data.
 Thus, the browser redirect malware is quite dangerous.

-So, we suggest you remove the Redirect Virus in PC if in case it is infected by any.
+So, we suggest you remove the Redirect Virus from your PC if it is infected.
 Follow the steps presented below to get rid of the Browser Redirect malware.

 What is Browser Redirect Virus?